alex-1900/vim-materia/README.md

 }
 ```
 `Materia` will merge the `config.json` with `config.default.json` (merge objects and replace others).

+### The `custom` directory
+If you want to add plugins or make more complex custom settings, You can add your own vimscript in the `custom/main.vim`.

+## Plugins management

 # Mixed
 Some records are used to simplify your setup.